longbytes/Data-Interview-Questions-Answers/Data Engineering Interview Questions Answers.md

 * Explain how data analytics and big data can increase company revenue.
 * What are the three main types of Big Data in data engineering, and how are they different from each other?
 * What is Hadoop, and what are its components?
-* Explain Hadoop distributed file system in detail.
+* Explain the Hadoop distributed file system in detail.
 * What is NameNode?
 * Define Block and Block Scanner in HDFS.
-* What happens when Block Scanner detects a corrupted data block.
+* What happens when Block Scanner detects a corrupted data block.?
-* Explain about messages that NameNode gets from DataNode?
+* Explain the messages that NameNode gets from DataNode.
 * What is Rack Awareness?
 * What is a Heartbeat message?
 * What is Apache Spark, and how is it different from Hadoop’s MapReduce?
 * What is a spark execution plan?
-* What is executor memory in spark?
+* What is executor memory in SparkSpark?
 * What is a Spark driver, and what is its role in a Spark application?
 * What is Spark Streaming, and how does it differ from batch processing in Spark?
 * What is a Spark job, and how is it executed in a Spark cluster?